Sreevenkat0910/Skin-Disease-Detection-System/README.md

 - **Accuracy**: **92% test accuracy** on 250 held‑out images
 - **Interface**: Flask web app (login → upload image → view results + recommendations)

-If you remember only one line for viva:
-> "A ResNet50‑based skin disease classifier (6 classes, 92% accuracy) deployed as a Flask web app with Gemini‑powered recommendations."

----

 ## 1. Overall Architecture